Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 Thus it is true to say that ‘autism’ is a group of symptoms rather than a particular thing.
 And that these symptoms, these clusters, are connected and reinforced by each other so as you heal one you affect the others: While you heal the autism you smooth out all the behaviors created by the sub-disorders contained within it.

-“The goal of neurofeedback is for the patients to come to recognize the onset of electrical negativity and then to push in a positive direction.
+Ulrich, K. (2006) understands that, “The goal of neurofeedback is for the patients to come to recognize the onset of electrical negativity and then to push in a positive direction.
 Attention Deficit Hyperactivity Disorder (ADHD) subjects train their brains to produce fewer theta waves and thereby more beta waves.”
 They also learn how to sustain pleasant feelings longer.
-Ulrich, K. (2006).

 14% I credit neurofeedback with doing amazing things for my family and for everyone I work with, it is not as if you need a neurofeedback system to give feedback to your children’s brains.
 That’s what you do every time you express praise or disappointment.